 - Complaints of a child protection nature must be dealt with in accordance with school child protection procedures.

-- Pupils will be informed that network and Internet use will be monitored.
+- Pupils will be informed that Internet use will be monitored.

 - All staff will be given the School e-Safety Policy and its importance explained.